 In combining these disciplines, our vision reflects industry practice.

 To this end, we’re not just equipping you for a career in engineering.
 Our aim is to share knowledge, build capability and manage information to solve complex engineering challenges and develop future leaders in the community.

 Our department annual reports from 2011 onwards.

-How alumni can get continue as part of our community and a list of our recent research student alumni.
+How alumni can get continue as part of our community and a list of our recent graduate research alumni.